A cruise on the Moskva River, the Gorky Park, the Kremlin and the departure for Siberia.

 The magnificent religious and secular buildings and treasures of the Moscow Kremlin.

-Guide Mary had missed time significantly in her efforts to teach us the names of all the Tsars, saints and more or less important years without giving us the whole picture, overview and significance.
+Guide Maria had missed time significantly in her efforts to teach us the names of all the Tsars, saints and more or less important years without giving us the whole picture, overview and significance.
 We had to run and search all around the Red Square before we found our lunch restaurant in a basement.

 Good, simple food.
 Here, too, they followed the custom that changing the order of the operands does not change the end result in terms of serving dishes.
 Dessert and coffee was on the table right after the main course was brought out.